Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ### Surface
 The App is meant to make it easier to use a Calendar on the iPhone.
 Therefore, the design is also very simple and clear, with minimum color and animation, which directs the viewer's focus on product images and the actual text.
 The color theme follows the following pattern:
 - theme: dark
-- Normal text and titles: blue
+- Normal text and titles: (nearly) white
-- Links: white
+- Links: white, orange on hover
 - emphazised: orange
-the colors orange, white and dark grey follow the color theme of the App program-icon
+- at least one element in every section to fade from darkgray to orange when opening the site the colors orange, white and dark grey follow the color theme of the App program-icon
+- Fonts: Blinker and Merriweather.
+I choose a serif font for the titles simply because most other pages currently don't, to make it stand out more.

 ***
 ## Technologies